 When it comes to your home’s electrical system, quality is non-negotiable.
 The 200-amp electrical panel is the heart of your home’s power distribution, and it needs to be robust enough to handle everything from your daily electrical load to the demands of a whole-home generator.
 That’s why we consistently recommend industry-leading brands known for their reliability and safety standards.
 Brands like Square D, Siemens, and Eaton have a proven track record for manufacturing durable panels that integrate perfectly with generator systems.
 Choosing a reputable brand ensures your investment is protected and your power supply remains stable for years to come.

-Integrating with Square D Panels
+What to Know About Square D Panels

 Square D is one of the most popular and trusted names in electrical panels, and for good reason.
 Homeowners and electricians often choose them for their durability and straightforward design.
 When planning your residential standby generator installation, a Square D panel provides a solid foundation for your backup power system.
 Its robust construction ensures it can handle the switch from utility power to generator power without a hitch.
 Coordinating the upgrade with a qualified electrician is key, as it ensures the new panel is correctly installed and fully prepared to work with your Generac generator and automatic transfer switch.

-Exploring Siemens and Eaton Options
+A Look at Siemens and Eaton Panels

 While Square D is a fantastic choice, Siemens and Eaton are also top-tier brands that offer excellent 200-amp panels.
 Both companies are known for their high-quality engineering and reliable performance, making them solid options for any home generator project.
 An upgrade to a 200-amp service from one of these brands means you’re getting a panel designed to manage increased electrical loads safely and efficiently.
 The best choice for your home often depends on your specific needs and existing setup, but you can be confident that a panel from Siemens or Eaton will provide a dependable backbone for your Generac system.